 The Excel file with the respective data is available to you for download, so you can follow all the steps.
 You can find the file here:

-If you have questions concerning the represented graphs or if something seems unclear, please leave a comment.
+If you have questions concerning the represented graphs or if something seems unclear, please contact us here.
 Have you already conducted such analytics yourself or did you take another approach?
 Then please let us know.